moizk/blog/_posts/2014-12-31-a-year-in-review.md

 7. Travel to somewhere in Europe (London?
 Ireland?)
 8. Release Kublai CSS Framework
 9. Develop [Library of Moiz](http://library-of-moiz.herokuapp.com/)
+10. Up my code streak to 655 days, currently at 290.

 The future is bright.